Keerthana-G-M/Deck-Genie/README.md

 - 🧪 Improve performance or design
 - 📖 Enhance documentation

-Feel free to *fork the repo, make your changes, and open a **pull request*.
+Feel free to *fork the repo*, make your changes, and open a *pull request*.
 You can also open an *issue* to report bugs or suggest ideas.

 Let’s build DeckGenie together! 💡